exercism/go/exercises/concept/lasagna-master/.docs/instructions.md

 Write a function `AddSecretIngredient` that accepts two slices of ingredients of type `[]string` as parameters.
 The first parameter is the list your friend sent you, the second is the ingredient list of your own recipe.
 The last element in your ingredient list is always `"?"`.
 The function should replace it with the last item from your friends list.
 **Note:** `AddSecretIngredient` does not return anything - you should modify the list of your ingredients directly.
 The list with your friend's ingredients should **not** be modified.
-Also, since `slice` is passed into a function as pointers, changes to the two `[]string` arguments passed into `AddSecretIngredient` will be modified directly.

 ```go
 friendsList := []string{"noodles", "sauce", "mozzarella", "kampot pepper"}